ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/concurrent-parallel.md

 !!!
 Contribution

-    2024-02-08 - paweld 🇵🇱 caught memory leaks in the original code and fixed it.
+    2024-02-08 - paweld 🇵🇱 caught a memory leak in the original code and fixed it.

     Thank you!